evenlyjekyll/evenlyjekyll.github.io/_projects/hsv.md

 title: Hamburger SV
 appstore: http://google.com
 small-description: We build the app for the HSV soccer club on behalf of SPORTFIVE.
-descriptions:
+description:  |
-    - We build the app for the HSV on behalf of SPORTFIVE.
+    We build the app for the HSV on behalf of SPORTFIVE.

 hero-img: /images/img02.png
 hero-img-small: /images/img02-small.png